tma02/ducky/README.md

 ### Running

 > [!NOTE]
 > Ducky requires a running Steam client signed-in with an account who owns WEBFISHING.
-This is
+You cannot
+> use the same Steam account for both Ducky and joining the hosted lobby.
+This is because WEBFISHING
-> because WEBFISHING lobbies can only be created through Steam's matchmaking system.
+> lobbies can only be created through Steam's matchmaking system.

 ```bash
 cargo run release